|

 Airport officials have estimated the project will cost roughly $70 million on the high end, but the final budget depends on design decisions they will soon make.

 MassDOT funding also has limits, Servis said.
-For example, in other airport redesigns that included a restaurant, the state agreed to pay for the building shell but not the floor or lighting.
+For example, in other airport redesigns that included a restaurant, the state agreed to pay for the building shell but not the floor or the lighting.

 The city will have to take out loans to fund whatever the state and federal governments won’t pay for.
 The designs will be shaped by the need to limit the local share to a number the City Council is willing to approve, officials said.